This page is intended for Talk Story and Workshop facilitators giving live presentations during the conference.

 The process of pinning a user is dependent on your operating system.
 Please see this guide to pinning for more details.

-Joining the Zoom Meeting or Webinar
+Joining the Zoom Meeting

 Check out Zoom’s short video on how to join a Zoom meeting and how to configure audio and visual settings.